Jallikattu (1987 film): Reception

 N. Krishnaswamy of The Indian Express wrote the film "signals some sort of peak in Satyaraj's career.
 It's screenplay implies that the actor has achieved such a pinnacle of popularity that he can afford to sit down, relax and look around with satisfaction.
-Jalikattu cumulates the popular roles Satyaraj has played till now.
+[Jallikattu] cumulates the popular roles Satyaraj has played till now.
 It is thus a compendium, a summary of his work".
+Balumani of Anna praised acting, dialogues, music and direction.
+Jayamanmadhan of Kalki felt the ideas for revenge weren't that interesting, called Ilayaraja's music as routine and felt Radha was there for namesake but praised Sundaram's writing and felt despite interesting ideas for revenge, it doesn't seem like such a brain-crushing idea to make a judge a fool of himself by trusting in the integrity of those who sent him.